• Memphis

 Have you ever heard of “prejuvenation”?
 It’s a word used to describe “preventative rejuvenation,” a popular trend widely employed by millennials.
 In fact, earlier this year, The American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS) reported a 47% increase in surgical procedures since 2013 with millennials (ages 22 to 37) leading the trends.
 They consider themselves proactive, making minor tweaks to the face as a matter of “self-care.”
 This group seeks surgical procedures combined with non-surgical procedures such as Botox and fillers alongside skin care products with SPF, exfoliating and hydrating factors to prevent signs of aging before they actually appear … aka preventative rejuvenation.

 Curious about additional trends and procedures that are on the rise in the world of plastic surgery, we asked Dr. Langsdon to tell us what he is seeing and what to expect from the results.
 His answers were surprising.
-According to Dr. Langsdon and a recent AAFPRS survey, the top three procedures are sought by millennials and largely driven by the selfie phenomenon, which has caused an increased self-awareness of the face — a notion also referred to as the “Kardashian effect.”
+According to Dr. Langsdon and a late 2019 AAFPRS survey, the top three procedures are sought by millennials and largely driven by the selfie phenomenon, which has caused an increased self-awareness of the face — a notion also referred to as the “Kardashian effect.”
 Check out what this nationally recognized plastic surgeon has to say about these top plastic surgery trends.
+He says that the 2020, and continuing into 2021, large uptick in all facial cosmetic surgical procedures may be because people are having more time at home, time to recover, and are reallocating expendable income for surgery instead of travel and entertainment.

 Top 3 Plastic Surgery Trends